Efficient Algorithms for Outlier-Robust Regression: Introduction

 \begin{theorem} [Informal] Let ${\cal D}$ be a distribution on $\R^{d} \times [-M,M]$ and let ${\cal D_{X}}$ be its marginal distribution on $\R^d$ which is certifiably $(C,4)$-hypercontractive.
 Let $\ell^* = \arg\min_{\ell} \err_{\cD}(\ell)$ have polynomial bit-complexity.
 Then for all $\epsilon > 0$ and $\eta < c/C^2$ for a universal constant $c > 0$, there exists an algorithm $\cA$ with run-time $\poly(d,1/\eta,1/\epsilon,M)$ that given a polynomial-size $\eta$-corrupted training set $U$, outputs a linear function $\ell$ such that with probability at least $1-\epsilon$,

 \end{theorem}

 The above statement assumes that the marginal distribution is (certifiably) hypercontractive with respect to its fourth moments.
 Our results improve for higher-order certifiably hypercontractive distributions $\cD_{\cX}$; see Theorem \ref{thm:analysis-L2-linear-regression} for details.
 In the \emph{realizable case} where $(x,y) \sim \cD$ satisfies $y = \iprod{\ell^*,x}$ for some $\ell^*$, the guarantee of Theorem \ref{th:intro4} becomes $\err_\cD(\ell) \leq \epsilon$; in particular, the error approaches zero at a polynomial rate.
+In Section~\ref{sec:lower-bounds}, we give a simple example to show that distributional assumptions are necessary in the outlier-robust setting to get a finite bound on the error.

 We also get analogous results for outlier-robust polynomial regression.
 See Theorem~\ref{thm:polyregression}.